 For businesses that are currently trying to navigate the complexities of ADA web compliance, or those who haven’t yet started, partnering with a knowledgeable and experienced agency like Three29 is critical.
 Our emphasis on a protection-first approach goes beyond simple compliance and helps websites to become truly accessible to everyone.
 We can help your business meet and maintain ADA Core Compliance by providing services such as:

-- Comprehensive Manual Audits: While AI scans are helpful, they can miss nuanced accessibility issues.
+- Comprehensive Manual Audits: While automated scans are helpful, they can miss nuanced accessibility issues.
 That’s why Three29 conducts a detailed manual audit, reviewing the code base of major page templates to help your site meet every standard in the WCAG 2.1 checklist.

 - Manual Remediation: Automated scans can only catch so much, so Three29’s team of experts manually resolves the more intricate issues that can slip through the cracks of automated processes, so that complete ADA Website Compliance is always a priority.